AirshipCMS/Docs/Marketing/Business.md

 And this is the niche where Airship might be a good fit.
 It's a platform that allows the developer to scaffold a pretty standard project schema and database infrastructure, then from the ground up, be able to build a uniquely custom frontend.

 Think Airship might be a fit?
-See how the platform measures up to your needs >
+See how the platform measures up to your needs > (CMS FEatures link)

 # Build More Efficiently
 [illustration of bargraphs of time efficiency]